Protecting our community character

 As a personal example, my wife and I recently purchased a hot tub (as many are doing during COVID).
 Even as a Planning Commissioner, I was unaware I needed a building permit for my hot tub to comply.
 I knew I needed an electrical permit and had one obtained for the electrical work required for the install.
 It wasn’t until I looked closer that I discovered the regulations for portable spas/hot tubs were embedded within the regulations for in-ground pools and spas.

 It took quite a bit of time to gather the required information to submit my building permit application for my portable hot tub.
 After going through the process, I understand there are certainly good reasons for the city to require a permit: safety, setbacks from property lines, ensuring structural support for the hot tub, etc. All of us have a vested interest in how we empty hot tubs as it goes right into our streams, lakes, and aquifer where we get our drinking water.
 However, the permit application process was anything but straightforward, and I have no doubt people would just skip these hurdles.
 That is only one example from personal experience.
-I have heard many others.
+I have heard many others while going door-to-door talking to residents.
 In fact, a former Planning Commissioner felt compelled to join because of the onerous process he went through to put a shed on his property.